thirdweb-dev/contracts/docs/Account.md

 event SignerAdded(address signer)
 ```

-Emitted when the signer is added to the account.
+Emitted when a signer is added to the account.